with James Manktelow & Amy Carlson.

 Surprisingly, perfectionists are often procrastinators, as they can tend to think "I don't have the right skills or resources to do this perfectly now, so I won't do it at all."

-One final major cause of procrastination is having underdeveloped decision-making skills.
+One final major cause is having underdeveloped decision-making skills.
 If you simply can’t decide what to do, you’re likely to put off taking action in case you do the wrong thing.